phantombuster/legacy-docs/api.rst

     - Result object output (by setting ``output`` to ``result-object``) to get a blocking JSON response which will close when your agent finishes.

-        The response will contain your agent's exit code (``Number``) and its result object (``PlainObject``) if it was set (using ).
-This endpoint is very useful for getting a response from your agents "synchronously" — just make one request and wait for your result object/exit code.
+        The response will contain your agent's exit code (``Number``) and its result object (``PlainObject``) if it was set (using :ref:`buster-set-result-object`).
+This endpoint is very useful for getting a response from your agents "synchronously" — just make a single HTTP request and wait for your result object/exit code.

+        Use ``first-result-object`` instead to have the request terminate immediately after the first call to :ref:`buster-set-result-object`.
+This is the fastest way to get a response from an agent using the API.
+However you will only get the result object and nothing else (no exit code or console output for example).

+        Use ``result-object-with-output`` instead to get the console output of your agent in addition to all the other fields.

         Obviously this endpoint can be very slow to terminate (if your agent takes a long time or is queued).
 To prevent any risk of timeout, a space character is sent every 10 seconds to keep the HTTP socket alive (spaces do not prevent JSON parsing).

-        Use ``result-object-with-output`` to get the console output of your agent in addition to all the other fields.

-        Note: The HTTP headers are sent before your agent finishes, so you'll get a ``HTTP 200`` even if your agent fails during execution (but not if it fails to launch).
+        Note: The HTTP headers are sent before your agent finishes, so you'll get a ``200 OK`` even if your agent fails during execution (but not if it fails to queue).

     **~ or ~**